kaliumxyz/euphoria-tui/README.md

-# euphoria-cli
+# euphoria-tui
 > one euphoria served hot in your terminal

-CLI utility for chatting on euphoria.io
+TUI utility for chatting on euphoria.io